half0wl/raychen.io/src/content/k8s-context-shell.md

 ---
-title: "How-to: Display current Kubernetes cluster in shell prompt"
+title: "How-to: Display current Kubernetes context in shell prompt"
-slug: "how-to-display-current-k8s-cluster-in-shell-prompt"
+slug: "how-to-display-current-k8s-context-in-shell-prompt"
-publishedAt: "2023-01-01"
+publishedAt: "2022-11-14"
-keywords:
+keywords: "how-to, kubernetes, context, shell"
-  - "how-to"
-  - "kubernetes"
 ---

 When working with multiple Kubernetes clusters, you need to know which cluster